Jean Bugatti – the Stylist

 The four Atlantics

-Only four of the labour-intensive, handcrafted Atlantics were ever made.
+Only four of the labor-intensive, handcrafted Atlantics were ever made.
 Three were sold to clients.
 Captivated by the grace and sophistication of his creation, Jean Bugatti had the second Atlantic built for his own personal use, finishing it in a deep black.

 The Rothschild Atlantic 57 374